tannerdolby/angular-node-blog/README.md

 ## Getting Started
 To get the project running locally on your machine:
-1. Fork this repository
+1. Click the "Use this template" button or fork this repository
-2. Clone `git clone git@github.com:tannerdolby/angular-node-blog-template.git`
+2. Clone `git clone git@github.com:your-username/angular-node-blog-template.git`
 3. Install dependencies `npm install` (in both `blog-client` and `node-app` directories)
 4. Serve locally `npm run dev` in `node-app` (you can also optionally run the Angular `blog-client` with `ng serve`)